Photo of Mr Darryn Nyatanga

 Personal Statement

-Darryn researches and teaches in areas mainly related to law, and politics.
-He is particularly interested in the constitutional impacts, the UK’s withdrawal from the EU (Brexit) will have on devolution.
-In the School of Law and Social Justice, Darryn is the module coordinator of two modules: Business Law, and International Business Law.
-He is also part of the teaching team for Public Law and Land Law.
-Darryn is also a lecturer on the University’s Go higher programme.
-On the programme, Darryn is the convenor of the law module and co-module leader of the Societies and Individuals module.
+Darryn has taken on pivotal roles within the School of Law and Social Justice.
+In his capacity as the module coordinator, Darryn oversees two modules: Business Law and International Business Law.
+Additionally, he contributes significantly to the teaching team for Public Law and Land Law, showcasing his versatility in both subject matter and pedagogical approaches.
+Outside of the Law School, Darryn is also a lecturer on the University's Go Higher program, where he serves as the convenor of the law module and co-module leader for the Societies and Individuals module.

-Darryn is a member of the ‘Liverpool Public Law' research unit within the Law school.
-Darryn is also a member of the UACES (University Association for Contemporary European Studies) global network.
+Furthermore, Darryn is a member of the 'Liverpool Public Law research unit within the Law School, where he actively contributes to the advancement of legal scholarship.
+Additionally, his membership in the UACES (University Association for Contemporary European Studies) global network reflects his engagement with a broader academic community.